kitnato/neverquest/README.md

 ##### Dual wield

 A one-handed weapon in each slot.
 Provides a penalty to damage and attack rate to the [off-hand](./src/data/manual.md#off-hand) weapon.

-##### Elemental damage

-Once the first [boss](#bosses) is defeated, monsters on subsequent stages will exhibit resistances and vulnerabilities to elemental damage.
-The elemental damage types are:

-- Fire
-- Ice
-- Lightning
-- Poison

-This damage is dealt by applying [shards](#shards) to weapons that then benefit from additional damage of that elemental type.
-A vulnerability means the monster takes double damage of that type, while a resistance results in the monster only receiving 25% of that damage.

-As the stages increase, monsters will exhibit less vulnerabilities and more resistances.

 ##### Two-handed